Zigmas Zinkevičius: Academics

 Zinkevičius's academic career began in 1946, when he held the position of chief laboratory assistant at the Lithuanian Department of Vilnius University until 1950.
 After finishing his studies in 1950, Zinkevičius taught in VU and the Vilnius Pedagogical Institute until 1956.
 In 1955, he defended his thesis Lietuvių kalbos įvardžiuotinių būdvardžių istorijos bruožai (lit.
 'Historical Traits of Adjective Pronouns in the Lithuanian Language').
 Between 1956 and 1967, he was the docent at the Department of Lithuanian Language of VU.
 Zinkevičius was also the deputy dean of the Faculty of History and Philology in 1956–1968 and between 1962 and 1964, held the position of chief researcher.
 Between 1964 and 1966, together with Aleksas Stanislovas Girdenis, Zinkevičius prepared a new classification of the dialects of the current Lithuanian language.
 In 1967, he defended his doctoral thesis Lietuvių dialektologija (Lyginamoji tarmių fonetika ir morfologija) ('Lithuanian Dialectology (Comparative Phonetics and Morphology of Dialects)').
 From 1967 to 1973, Zinkevičius received the position of professor at the Department of the Lithuanian Language.
 He was the head of the Department of Lithuanian Language at the Faculty of Philology of Vilnius University from 1973 until 1988.

 Then, between 1988 and 1991, Zinkevičius became the head of the Department of Baltic Philology.
 After Lithuania regained its independence, he also began lecturing at the Vytautas Magnus University.
 He was the director of the Lithuanian Language Institute in 1995 and 1996.

 From 2001 to 2009, he was the Chairman of the Council of the Science and Encyclopaedia Publishing Institute.
 Zinkevičius was also the editor-in-chief of the Lithuania Minor Encyclopedia (3 vols.
 2000–06).
 While in his nineties, he still worked as many as 10–12 hours a day.
 The professor was widely-acclaimed as the most famous, productive, and cited Lithuanian linguist of recent times.
 His works concerned subjects such as dialectology and the Lithuanian language's history, as well as the history of its study, its historical grammar, onomastics, and he reviewed many works of linguistics.
 Zinkevičius's work was well-received, both in Lithuania and abroad, where he was elected as a foreign member of many academies: the Royal Swedish Academy of Letters, History and Antiquities from 1982, Norwegian Academy of Science and Letters from 1991, Latvian Academy of Sciences from 1995.

-Zinkevičius is also the author of the "wicz" theory, according to which Lithuanian Poles whose surnames end in "wicz" constitutes a separate ethnic group, but are really ethnic Lithuanians.